byrd-laif/soilMakers/readme.md

 **The Art Of Ecology; cultivating relationships between Wo-Man, organisms and their environments.**

-**The defining challenge; to find the potential for cultivation of a more attuned and responsive awareness of ecological interconnections.**

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

 ## *Sharing Circle Salons ~ LifeStyles For Change*